HTTP 414 status code indicates that a server refuses to process a request because the URI is too long.

 large_client_header_buffers parameter, which consists of two values: number and size of buffers.
 It defaults to

-4 8k, which means the size of a single buffer can’t be larger than 8 kilobytes, and nginx may use 4 buffers at a time.
+4 8k, which means the size of a single buffer can’t exceed 8 kilobytes, and nginx may use 4 buffers at a time.

 large_client_header_buffers 8 16K;